Iximiel/plumed-tutorial-pycv/README.md

 ### The basics

-When using pycv the user will need to create a module[^1] that must at least contain an initialization dictionary and a calculate function
+When using PyCV the user will need to create a module[^1] that must at least contain an initialization dictionary and a calculate function

 [^1]: a module is a `.py` file or a directory that contains a `__init__.py`, here we will only show `py` files